-Anne Wilde Osteopath & Acupuncturist
+Anne Wilde Osteopath & Practice Principal

-Anne graduated from Oxford Brookes University in 2004 with a BSc (Hons) Ost and has been working in this practice for over ten years.
+Anne graduated from Oxford Brookes University in 2004 with a BSc (Hons) Ost and has been working at this practice ever since then.
 Whilst still a structural osteopath, she has continued study in paediatric and cranial sacral osteopathy with the Sutherland Cranial College and bio dynamics - which aims to offer treatment and support to the patients health to allow them to move out of difficult and painful positions.

 She is qualified in Western acupuncture which she uses alongside Osteopathic treatment.